Wherever you are in the world, here's how you can follow this year’s All-Ireland hurling final with RTÉ Sport.

-On TV with RTÉ television, online via RTÉ Player, worldwide with GAAGO, on your mobile device with RTÉ.ie and via shortwave to Africa with RTÉ Radio, there are no shortage of ways to access the centrepiece of the football season.
+On TV with RTÉ television, online via RTÉ Player, worldwide with GAAGO, on your mobile device with RTÉ News Now and via shortwave to Africa with RTÉ Radio, there are no shortage of ways to access the centrepiece of the hurling season.

-RTÉ.ie will have previews, reviews and analysis from the top GAA analysts, features, live TV and Radio streaming, player and manager interviews and a live text tracker to keep you right up to date with events in Croke Park.
+RTÉ.ie will have previews, reviews and analysis from the top GAA analysts, features, live TV and Radio streaming, player and manager interviews and a live blog to keep you right up to date with events in Croke Park.

 On TV, Michael Lyster and guests will be live from Croke Park for all the build-up at 1615 Irish time.
 Saturday Sport on RTÉ Radio will be live as usual from 1400.
 Throw-in is at 1700.